Help Center> Log Tank Service> FAQs> Consultation> What Are the Recommended Scenarios for Using LTS?

 • Alarm statistics mode: LTS supports keyword alarms and SQL alarms.
 For irregular logs such as run logs of Java programs, keyword alarms are applicable.
 For regular logs such as Nginx gateway logs, SQL alarms are applicable.
 You can use SQL statements to analyze structuring logs and obtain the required metrics to configure alarms.

 • Alarm rule configuration: Generally, alarms need to be triggered as soon as possible.
 The recommended alarm rule statistics period is 1 minute.
-You can use the default message templates provided by LTS to send alarms.
+You can use the default message templates of LTS to send alarms.
 If you have personalized requirements, you can modify the default templates and save them as message templates for sending alarms.

 • Configuring log alarms for key cloud services, such as ELB and APIG: ELB is often used as the entry of application systems.
 To detect system faults in a timely manner, enable ELB logs, collect them to LTS, and configure ELB 5XX status code alarms.
 In addition, you can use the out-of-the-box ELB dashboard to observe the overall success rate of an application system.